mogorman/papyrus/readme.md

 Assembled his code for the attiny85 will have dev board tuesday to test on.
 Got my devboard in and pushed asemmbly to it correctly.
-Updating to check to see ci still is working
+Updating to check to see ci still is working have new pcb printer working and printed spam seeing if it will work soon.
+Working on updating gateware now.